futuredapp/Engineering-Handbook/docs/Teams/android/project_setup/10_github.md

-# GitHub settings
+# GitHub Settings
 Let's set up a GitHub repository for your project.

-## General settings
+## General Settings
-First off, lets start by configuring basic repository settings in `Settings > General`:
+First, let's start by configuring basic repository settings in `Settings > General`:

-1. Create a `develop` branch and set it as default branch.
+1. Create a `develop` branch and set it as the default branch.
-2. Disable all features: Wikis, Issues, Sponsorships, Discussions and Projects
+2. Disable all features: Wikis, Issues, Sponsorships, Discussions and Projects.

     ![](../../../assets/android/android_github_features.png)